 Are you a writer?
 Are you passionate about finding the truth?

-Investigative Journalism is about delivering powerful stories that have an impact on society, with the sole objective of exposing the truth – think Panama Papers.
+Public Interest Journalism is about delivering powerful stories that have an impact on society, with the sole objective of exposing the truth – think Panama Papers.

 Predominantly used to expose abuse of power in government, corporate corruption and social injustices, it’s an integral form of communication that relays uncomfortable yet vital truths to the public, while putting pressure on those in power.